Sex and relationships

 If you choose to engage in sexual activity during Schoolies, it’s important:

-• that you both consent to the sexual activity
+• you both consent to the sexual activity – you can say no at any time

-Sexual consent is pretty straightforward.
-It is when both people say YES and willingly agree to engage in a specific sexual activity.
+Sexual consent is straightforward – it's when both people say ‘yes’ and willingly agree to engage in a specific sexual activity.

-It is important that you ask for consent before engaging in, and continuously during sex.
+It's important that you ask for consent before engaging in, and during, sex.

 Consent: